fieldtrip/fieldtrip/realtime/acquisition/tobi/README.txt

 # Overview
-The TOBI project defines a standardized interface called TiA (TOBI interface A) to transmit raw biosignals, supporting multirate and block-oriented transmission of different kinds of signals from various acquisition devices (e.g., EEG, electrooculogram, near-infrared spectroscopy signals, etc.) at the same time [1].
+The TOBI project defines a standardized interface called TiA (TOBI interface
+A) to transmit raw biosignals, supporting multi rate and block-oriented transmission of different kinds of signals from various acquisition devices (e.g., EEG, EOG, near-infrared spectroscopy signals, etc.) at the same time [1].

 Interoperability between on streams provided with the TiA and the FieldTrip buffer is provided with tia2ft.
-Tia2ft can connect to a TiA server, and serve the incoming data trough a FieldTrip buffer, or optionally, push it to an external FieldTrip buffer (potentially run on a different device).
+Tia2ft can connect to a TiA server, and serve the incoming data through a FieldTrip buffer, or optionally, push it to an external FieldTrip buffer (potentially run on a different device).

-Currently, only homogenous signal streams (i.e. with a single sampling rate) are supported.
+Note that only homogeneous signal streams (i.e. with a single sampling rate and block size) are supported at the moment.

-# License:
+# License
-Tia2ft is dual-licensed wiht the GPL and BSD license.

-- Libtia: GNU lesser public general license (LGPL).
-- libbuffer: GPL and BSD dual license.
-- Ticpp: ??
-- Boost: ??
-- STL: ??
+Tia2ft is available under the 3-clause BSD license (see LICENSE.txt).
+This license permits commercial use, and is compatible with the GPL license.
+The licences of the libraries used in tia2ft are available in their respective directories.

 # Usage

 # Compiling

+# Linux
+To recompile tia2ft, a C++ compiler with the STL and Boost libraries is required.

-For compiling tia2ft, you can do the following:
+To compile tia2ft, you can do the following:

 1. build libbuffer.a in /realtime/buffer/src by issuing "make",
 2. build tia2ft by issuing "make" in /realtime/acquisition/tobi/.